 In June 2013, Borough Council adopted the Administrative Consent Order (ACO) Feasibility Study Report (Report) which was then submitted to the Allegheny County Health Department (ACHD), PA DEP, and the Allegheny County Sanitary Authority (ALCOSAN).
 The report concluded a need for 2.6 miles of repairs of sewer pipe in the upper reaches of the sanitary sewer system and 2.5 miles of sewer main upsizing.
 The cost of these repairs totals \$10.7 million.
 Borough Council concluded that work on the repairs to the sewer pipes should begin in 2014 and progress until completed.
 Borough Council has calculated the sewer rates needed to fund these projects and increased the rates accordingly.
 ACHD has verified that the Feasibility Study Report meets the criteria required.
 The 2004 Administrative Consent Order expired on March 30, 2015.
-ALCOSAN, after receiving public comment and input from the Federal EPA, will be revising the ALCOSAN Consent Decree.

 A part of the ALCOSAN Consent Decree negotiations relates to "Regionalization" in which ALCOSAN proposes to assume ownership, operation, maintenance and potential future wet weather capacity augmentation responsibilities for "multi-municipal conveyance sewers greater than 10" in diameter."
 The current "Regionalization" scope of work includes a significant amount of trunk sewers in Fox Chapel including those referenced in the June 2013 Report.
 Therefore, the Borough may need to revise its Feasibility Study Report.
 In December 2014, Fox Chapel asked the Allegheny County Health Department for an extension to the ACO.
-In response the several requests from municipalities for an ACO extension, ACHD/PADEP concluded that the ACO has lapsed and required the municipalities to sign a Phase I Consent Order and Agreement (Phase I COA) with the ACHD.
+In response, the several requests from municipalities for an ACO extension, ACHD/PADEP concluded that the ACO has lapsed and required the municipalities to sign a Phase I Consent Order and Agreement (Phase I COA) with the ACHD.
 Fox Chapel signed the Phase I COA in December 2015.
-The Phase I COA, following specific provisions outlined therein, requires a "Source Flow Reduction Study" be conducted in the municipal collection/conveyance system in fiscal years 2016/ 2017 with submittal to the ACHD by December 2017.
+The Phase I COA, following specific provisions outlined therein, requires a "Source Flow Reduction Study" be conducted in the municipal collection/conveyance system in fiscal years 2016/2017 with submittal to the ACHD by December 2017.
+On November 30, 2016, the Borough submitted a progress report describing actions taken toward achieving compliance with Phase 1 COA.
+The AHCD, by letter dated January 13, 2017, determined that the progress report met the minimum requirements of the COA.